kspra3/FIT3175-Notes/Notes/03 - Theories, Models and Principles.md

 6. **Theories**: Action.
    * Direct Manipulation.
    * Introduced by Shneiderman.
 Continuous representation of objects.
 User can directly manipulate those objects, using actions loosely corresponding to those in the physical world.

+### Popular Modern Theories
+1. **Von Restorff effect**
+   * Also known as the "isolation effect".
+   * Predicts that when multiple homogeneous stimuli are presented, the stimulus that differs from the rest is more likely to be remembered.